 - A 1-3 page statement relating the applicant’s career and life goals to leadership aspirations

-- Recommendation letter and checklist from an immediate supervisor, assessing leadership potential
+- Recommendation letter from an immediate supervisor, assessing leadership potential

-- Recommendation letter and checklist from a work colleague (at the same level) describing the applicant’s work style and leadership potential
+- Recommendation letter from a work colleague (at the same level) describing the applicant’s work style and leadership potential

 - Official transcripts from all undergraduate institutions attended, listing all courses taken and any degree(s) conferred

 - Official transcripts from all graduate institutions attended, listing courses taken and degree(s) conferred, if any.

 Applicants may be asked to participate in an interview with graduate program faculty and/or staff members.